silviamaggi/smd-com/_sideprojects/after-1989-a-trip-to-freedom.md

 What initially was a _faux pas_, turned out to be what I needed to convey the message: it now **felt more personal**, closer to their protagonists, from angles rarely or never previously seen.
 The video wants to tell the story from different point of views: the crowd, the Kennedys, the bodyguards, the assassin.
 And through different moods: joy, fear, confusion, sadness.

-{% include pattern-video.html id="oTR5ZJQdRXM" title="Minutes to Midnight - Love Field [Rock] (2019) Official Music Video - JFK Assassination" %}
+{% include pattern-video.html id="oTR5ZJQdRXM" title="Minutes to Midnight - Love Field Official Music Video - JFK Assassination" %}

 ## 'After 1989': the CD